acherrera/robo_larry/README.md

 Socket communication suffered from the same class based issues.
 Ended up just writing the keys to a file and will read them in later with some logic for turning that into an array.
 It's not pretty but it should work well enough

+## Day 14 - 4 hours

+Breakthrough finally.
+Got the key logging working and translating this into a control array.
+Took WAY, WAY longer than I would have liked it to.
+But it appears to be working now.
+Sentdex didn't put the code to view the data in the tutuorial, but it was in the video and is extremely useful.